 The Muse success story continues with “ExposUM”

-On November 30, the University of Montpellier, in close collaboration with its partners at I-site MUSE, secured €23.2 million in funding for its ExposUM project, which won the "Excellence in All Its Forms" call for projects under the Future Investment Program (PIA4).
-This sum was doubled by the Occitanie Region, bringing the total funding for this project dedicated to the study of external and environmental factors that can affect human health.
+On November 30, the University of Montpellier, in close collaboration with its partners at the I-site MUSE, secured €23.2 million in funding for its ExposUM project, which was selected as a winner of the “Excellence in All Its Forms” call for proposals under the Investments for the Future Program (PIA4).
+This amount was doubled by the Occitanie Region, bringing the total funding for this project—dedicated to studying external and environmental factors that can affect human health.

-"This success is satisfying in more ways than one," says Philippe Augé, President of the University of Montpellier.
-"First and foremost, it recognizes the University's leadership in life and environmental sciences.
-This leadership has been built with our partners around three key issues: 'feeding, caring for, and protecting,' which are at the heart of ExposUM."
+“This success is gratifying in more ways than one,” says Philippe Augé, president of the University of Montpellier.
+“First and foremost, it is recognition of the University’s leadership in the life and environmental sciences—a leadership we have built with our partners around the three key themes of ‘feeding, healing, and protecting,’ at the intersection of which lies ExposUM.”

 A unifying project

-ExposUm is the name of this ambitious project that the University and its partners presented as part of the "Excellence in All Its Forms"call for projects.The name was chosen in direct reference to the concept of the exposome, which refers to "all exposure to external and environmental factors ( food, pollution, infectious agents, etc.) that can affect human health," explains Eric Delaporte, professor of infectious diseases and project leader.
-It is an extremely unifying theme in Montpellier, which will allow us to combine a large number of topics as well as multiple disciplines such as oncology, nutrition, ecology, chemistry, human sciences, and more.
-And we have excellent research centers to do so."
+ExposUm is the name of this ambitious project that the University and its partners submitted in response to the“Excellence in All Its Forms”call for proposals.The name was chosen as a direct reference to the concept of the exposome, which refers to“the totality of exposures to external and environmental factors ( diet, pollution, infectious agents, etc.) capable of affecting human health,” explains Eric Delaporte, professor of infectious diseases and project leader.
+“This is an extremely unifying theme in Montpellier that will allow us to bring together a wide range of topics as well as multiple disciplines such as oncology, nutrition, ecology, chemistry, the humanities… And we have excellent research centers to do so.”

 Strong support from the Occitanie region

-By supporting the establishment and development of businesses, ExposUM should also be a major asset for the city and the Med Vallée project, which aims to make Montpellier a European hub for health, the environment, food, and well-being.
+By supporting the establishment and growth of businesses, ExposUM is also expected to be a major asset for the metropolitan area and the Med Vallée project, which aims to make Montpellier a world-class hub for health, the environment, food, and well-being.

-Cutting-edge technological platforms for assessing risks, measuring pollutant concentrations, and monitoring their effects on health will be strengthened through the recruitment of engineers.
-Human and financial resources will also be provided to better promote research results and make them directly useful to society.
-Training will of course not be overlooked, with the creation of new training programs in Montpellier, but also in areas where emerging risks are significant.
-"With ExposUM, we are simply going to write the next chapters of the Muse success story," concludes Eric Delaporte.
+State-of-the-art technological platforms used to assess risks, measure pollutant concentrations, and monitor their health effects will be expanded through the hiring of engineers.
+Human and financial resources will also be allocated to better leverage research findings and make them directly beneficial to society.
+Training will, of course, not be overlooked, with the creation of new training programs in Montpellier, as well as in areas where emerging risks are significant.“With ExposUM, we will simply be writing the next chapters of the Muse success story,” concludes Eric Delaporte.